-We need your help to sustain Bob’s legacy.
-With the click of a button, your annually recurring $50 donation will be used to advance avian conservation in Tennessee through scientific research.
-100% of the money donated will go directly to the scholarship fund.
+You can ensure the continuation of this scholarship by becoming a sustaining member.
+With the click of a button, your annually recurring donation will be used to advance avian conservation in Tennessee through scientific research.
+One hundred percent of the money donated will go directly to the scholarship fund.

 There will never be another like Bob Hatcher, but with your support, we can help future generations of aspiring conservationists carry on his life’s work.

 The 2019 Robert M. Hatcher Memorial Scholarship was awarded to Sylvia Powell, a graduate student at Austin Peay State University.

 Sylvia is a graduate student at Austin Peay State University evaluating the nesting ecology of the Louisiana Waterthrush in Central Tennessee.
 Sylvia received her undergraduate degree from Earlham College in Indiana.

 The 2018 Robert M. Hatcher Memorial Scholarship was awarded to Eliot Berz, a graduate student at University of Tennessee at Chattanooga.